Tekki/ansible-sql-ledger/README.md

 distribution of choice have a look at the
 [Ansible documentation](https://docs.ansible.com/ansible/intro_installation.html).

-The target machine only needs SSH access and Python installed.
-As standard Debian comes without sudo, you have to define the su access in your host configuration:
+The target machine needs SSH access and Python and sudo installed.
+As standard Debian comes without sudo, you should install it and update your host configuration:

     ansible_become: true
-    ansible_become_method: su
-    ansible_become_pass: "{{ vault_root_pwd }}"
+    ansible_become_pass: "{{ vault_sudo_pwd }}"

 Role Variables
 --------------